-Her primary work with Vera House is centered in leading strategic planning and execution, organizational/leadership development and change management to increase capacity and deconstruct social norms that maintain sexual assault, domestic violence and oppression, while advocating for systemic change.
+Angela M. Douglas currently serves as the Co-Executive Director of Vera House, a Syracuse-based victim services agency covering all of Onondaga County within New York State.
+Vera House has existed for more than 40 years with a mission to prevent, respond and partner to end domestic and sexual violence as well as other forms of abuse.
+Angela’s primary work with Vera House is centered in leading strategic planning and execution, organizational/leadership development and change management to increase capacity and deconstruct social norms that maintain sexual assault, domestic violence and oppression, while advocating for systemic change.
 She works from the understanding that true success, influence and impact will not occur without the pursuit of healing and wholeness in our souls, relationships and overall life.
 She believes that doing the required personal work will make the greatest professional and community impact.

 training and educational programs for more than 30 years.
 She holds several training certifications and is a sought-after speaker due to her dynamic and engaging style.
 Angela is

-Douglas continues to champion and call for accountability among dominant culture organizations and systems in order to be a catalyst for healing and transformation in the lives of those they have committed to serve.
+tangible in the beloved community.
+Angela continues to champion and call for accountability among dominant culture organizations and systems to be a catalyst for healing and transformation in the lives of those they have committed to serve.

-She identifies as a victim/survivor and is passionate about one’s ability to reclaim their life and heal from traumatic and abuse.
+Angela identifies as a victim/survivor and is passionate about one’s ability to reclaim their life and heal from trauma and abuse.
 With this passion, she also serves as the Chair of the

 Survivors Network that determines to provide voice, presence, and action for all of those that have experienced sexual, domestic and other forms of violence.